MajickTek/hesperus2/README.md

 hvis - Visibility calculation (insert more info later)

 mef2input - Compiles Shipwreck MEF (Map Editor Format) files into files that the above tools can process and build.

+Some of these tools are compatible with Quake 1/VALVE's GoldSrc Engine.

 The map format has the extension .mef; with exceptions (.max, .map).